maid-zone/soundcloak/README.md

 - Basic playlist/set/album overview (songs list, author, metadata)
 - Resolving shortened links (`https://on.soundcloud.com/boiKDP46fayYDoVK9` -> `https://sc.maid.zone/on/boiKDP46fayYDoVK9`)
 - Content proxying (images, audio)
+- Users can change their preferences (should proxying be enabled, what method of playing the song should be used etc)

 ## In the works
 - Track player embeds (`https://w.soundcloud.com/player/` -> `https://sc.maid.zone/w/player/`)